Isotonic Distributional Regression

 over all ordered tuples\/ $\pmb{\eta} = (\eta_1, \ldots, \eta_n) \in [0,1]^n_{\downarrow, \hsp \bx}$, under any function\/ $\mys : [0,1] \times \{ 0, 1 \} \to \bar{\real}$ that is a proper scoring rule for binary events, which is left-continuous in its first argument, satisfies\/ $\mys(0,y) = \lim_{p \to 0}\mys(p,y)$, and is real-valued, except possibly\/ $\mys(0,1) = - \infty$ or\/ $\mys(1,0) = -\infty$. \end{itemize} \end{thm}

-In a nutshell, isotonic CRPS-regression subsumes isotonic $\myS$-regression under all relevant loss functions $\myS$, including but not limited to the customary choices in quantile regression and binary regression.

-Indeed, the classes \eqref{eq:CRPS_Q} and \eqref{eq:CRPS_P} of proper scoring rules under which IDR is optimal are extraordinarily large.
 The quantile weighted and threshold weighted versions of the CRPS studied by \citet{Gneiting2011b} arise from \eqref{eq:CRPS_Q} and \eqref{eq:CRPS_P} with $H = G_0 \otimes \lambda$ and $M = \lambda \otimes G_1$, where $\lambda$ denotes the Lebesgue measure, and $G_0$ and $G_1$ are $\sigma$-finite Borel measures on $(0,1)$ and $\real$, respectively.
 If $G_0$ and $G_1$ are Lebesgue measures, we recover the mixture representations \eqref{eq:CRPS3} and \eqref{eq:CRPS4} of the CRPS.
 By results of \citet{Ehm2016}, if $H$ is concentrated on $\{ \alpha \} \times \real$ and $M$ is concentrated on $\{ z \} \times (0,1)$, these representations cover essentially all proper scoring rules that depend on the predictive distribution $F$ via $F^{-1}(\alpha)$ or $F(z)$ only, yielding universal optimality in statements in parts ii) and iii) of Theorem \ref{thm:universality}.

 In particular, as a special case of \eqref{eq:iso-quant}, the IDR solution is a minimizer of the quantile loss under the asymmetric piecewise linear or pinball function \eqref{eq:QS} that lies at the heart of quantile regression \citep{Koenker2005}.
-Consequently, IDR subsumes classical nonparametric isotonic quantile regression \citep[e.g.,][]{Casady1976}.
-Similarly, the IDR solution is a minimizer of \eqref{eq:iso-quant} under the quadratic or Brier probability score \citep{Gneiting2007a}, thereby suggesting a computational implementation via quadratic programming, as discussed below.
+Consequently, as the mixture representation \eqref{eq:CRPS2} of the CRPS may suggest, IDR nests classical nonparametric isotonic quantile regression as introduced and studied by \citet{Robertson1975} and \citet{Casady1976}.
+In other words, part ii) of Theorem \ref{thm:universality} demonstrates that, if we (hypothetically) perform nonparametric isotonic quantile regression at every level $\alpha \in (0,1)$ and piece the conditional quantile functions together, we recover the IDR solution.
+However, the IDR solution is readily computable (Section \ref{subsec:computing}), without invoking approximations or truncations, unlike brute force approaches to simultaneous quantile regressions.
+Loss functions of the form \eqref{eq:iso-quant} also include the interval score \citep[eq.~(43)]{Winkler1972, Gneiting2007a}, which constitutes the most used proper performance measure for interval forecasts.